Find Affordable College Courses

 Read More…

-A rank of #3 on this year’s list means New England Institute of Technology is a great place for fine and studio arts students.
-Located in the large suburb of East Greenwich, New England Tech is a private not-for-profit school with a small student population.
+The excellent programs at New England Institute of Technology helped the school earn the #3 place on this year’s ranking of the best fine and studio arts schools in Rhode Island.
+Located in the large suburb of East Greenwich, New England Tech is a private not-for-profit college with a small student population.

 Full Fine & Studio Arts at New England Institute of Technology Report